Seeing, exploring, and creating multiple perspectives

-Guided by expert teachers who are artists themselves, children learn to notice the specific details of each piece they examine, and to think and speak critically about the principles of art and design, including why artists make certain color choices, how they use balance, and how they deploy shape to make elements take center stage or fade into the background.
+Guided by expert teachers who are artists themselves, children learn to notice the specific details of each piece they examine, and to think and speak critically about the principles of art and design.
 Students also build skills in comparison and contrast that transfer to other disciplines as they move from one grade to the next.

-In our Primary and Lower School, children discover artistic traditions and learn how and why artists can choose to break them.
-In kindergarten, children create self-portraits as fairytale characters; by first grade, they’re studying and making abstract art to explore their own imaginations and develop conceptual thinking.
+In kindergarten, children create self-portraits as fairy tale characters.
+By first grade, they’re studying and making abstract art to explore their own imaginations and develop conceptual thinking.
 In third grade, every student creates a three-dimensional museum filled with original works.
 Middle School students grow in technical skill and intellectual sophistication, as sixth-graders dive into infographics and surrealist collages, seventh-graders explore interior design and stop-motion video, and eighth-graders take on 3-D computer graphics, logo design, and multimedia YouTube presentations.